This is a named option in the Educational Leadership and Policy Analysis PhD.

 Students may take any five courses inside or outside of the Department, to provide depth or breadth to program focus.
 Students are reminded that their programs must include at least 39 credits taken from ELPA.
 Note that electives are separate from minor/supporting coursework.

-The minor is a rational, unified set of courses taken outside of the department which have a clearly articulated theme or focus which allows the student to develop knowledge in a related area of study.
-Students may either pursue an option A (departmental minor in a SINGLE department outside of Educational Leadership & Policy Analysis) or an option B-distributed (courses in two or more departments outside of Educational Leadership & Policy Analysis) minor.
-The Option A minor requires a minimum of 9 credits; the Option B, 12 credits.
-Students interested in an Option A minor should initiate contact and seek approval from the minor department.
-Students electing the Option A minor must complete an additional 3 credits of course work outside of the department in order to satisfy the supporting coursework requirement for the department.
-At least two courses (6 credits) must be completed during or after the semester in which the student is admitted to the Ph.D. program.
+Breadth is a rational, unified set of courses taken outside of the department which have a clearly articulated theme or focus which allows the student to develop knowledge in a related area of study.
+Students may either pursue a doctoral minor or graduate/professional certificate.
+Students should initiate contact and approval from the minor or graduate/professional certificate department.
+Students must complete an additional 3 credits of course work outside of the department in order to satisfy the supporting coursework requirement for the department.
+At least two courses (6 credits) must be completed during or after the semester in which the student is admitted to the PhD program.

 Research Methods and Design12